willyvegat/web-sprint-challenge-applied-javascript/README.md

 - [ x] Run `npm install` to download the dependencies listed in the `package.json` file.
 - [ x] Run `npm start` to compile the project and serve it.
 - [ x] Navigate Chrome to `http://localhost:3000`
-- [ ] In a separate terminal, run `npm test` to run tests.
+- [ x] In a separate terminal, run `npm test` to run tests.

 **Steps Required for MVP:**

-- [ ] Steps 1 and 2 are explained inside the `src/components/header.js` file.
+- [ x] Steps 1 and 2 are explained inside the `src/components/header.js` file.
 - [ ] Steps 3 and 4 are explained inside the `src/components/tabs.js` file.
 - [ ] Steps 5 and 6 are explained inside the `src/components/card.js` file.